 Over time, staying in certain positions or postures can disrupt the normal function of the knees.
-As a result, the knees gradually becomes less able to tolerate the loads that we may place on them rapidly such as deciding to go for a walk, run or maybe retiling our basement.
-Combine the fact that there are normal aging changes, increased periods of inactivity causing deterioration and sprinkle in some old injuries...
+As a result, the knees gradually become less able to tolerate the loads that we may place on them rapidly such as deciding to go for a walk, run, or maybe retiling our basement.
+Combine the fact that there are normal aging changes, increased periods of inactivity causing deterioration, and sprinkle in some old injuries...
 Tadaa you have knee pain.

 1.)
 Inactivity (being out of shape)

 As we enter our 30s and 40s, we exercise less, our metabolism slows, and we have a tendency to put on weight.
 All the structures in the knee also begin to lose hydration and flexibility.
 You would think you are doomed...
 But why doesn't everyone develop knee pain?
 How come some people seem to never stop doing their favorite activities and others have to just give up.

 A large part of the reason is activity levels.
 Your knees (and entire body) responds to normal exercise and load, it actually improves joint nutrition.
 Think about it, when you were a kid you couldn't sit still, your knees were always being used.
 Thus, joints, ligaments, tendons and capsules were being stretched, and muscles were being strengthened.
 All this activity causes increased blood flow, removal of toxins and speedy recovery.
 Then as you get older you stop a large majority of that activity and you have the nerve to blame it on old age?